quisquous/cactbot/docs/LogGuide.md

 This is the paired "end" message to the [1A: NetworkBuff](#1a-networkbuff) "begin" message.
 This message corresponds to the loss of effects (either positive or negative).

+Structure:
+`1E:[ObjectId]:[Target Name] loses the effect of [Status] from [Source Name]`

 Examples:
 ```
-1E:Tini Poutini loses the effect of Sprint from Tini Poutini.
+1E:10657868:Tini Poutini loses the effect of Sprint from Tini Poutini.
-1E:Potato Chippy gains the effect of Protect from Tater Tot.
+1E:10299838:Potato Chippy loses the effect of Protect from Tater Tot.
-1E:Ovni gains the effect of Aero II.
+1E:40686258:Ovni loses the effect of Aero II.
 ```

 ### 1F: NetworkGauge